mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 Before I knew it, this was a **+13 hour training week** and what I didn't do well was keep this training log up to date.

-## THE 52 HOURS, 42 MINUTES OF JANUARY
+## JANUARY STATS
+52 Hours, 42 Minutes in the books.
 ![January Stats](/assets/jpg/janstats-20210131.jpeg?v2)
 <sup>19 Hours more than December</sup>